goreleaser/goreleaser/www/docs/cmd/goreleaser_release.md

   -k, --key string                   GoReleaser Pro license key [$GORELEASER_KEY]
       --nightly                      Generate a nightly build, publishing artifacts that support it (implies --skip-announce and --skip-validate)
   -p, --parallelism int              Amount tasks to run concurrently (default: number of CPUs)
+      --prepare                      Will run the release in such way that it can be published and announced later with goreleaser publish and goreleaser announce (implies --skip-publish, --skip-announce and --skip-after)
       --release-footer string        Load custom release notes footer from a markdown file --release-footer-tmpl string   Load custom release notes footer from a templated markdown file (overrides --release-footer)
       --release-header string        Load custom release notes header from a markdown file